swyxio/ai-notes/Resources/BENCHMARKS.md

 Benchmarks exist between the Data and Models, and are the least obvious/glamorous but most influential to language model development.
 They're also an area of intense specialization that the amateurs are only just discovering, and we want to shine a spotlight on them.
 When you see Chinchilla paper or GPT4 paper, they publish their [MMLU and BIG-bench scores](https://towardsdatascience.com/a-new-ai-trend-chinchilla-70b-greatly-outperforms-gpt-3-175b-and-gopher-280b-408b9b4510) and it bears understanding.

-easiest way i know to run the benchmarks yourself is https://github.com/EleutherAI/lm-evaluation-harness openai evals is promising but doesnt have most of them implemented yet
+easiest way i know to run the benchmarks yourself is https://github.com/EleutherAI/lm-evaluation-harness
+- which was forked from the MMLU test https://huggingface.co/blog/evaluating-mmlu-leaderboard and is also related to the stanford HELM impl openai evals is promising but doesnt have most of them implemented yet